Tipperary Jobs Round Up: Who's hiring in the county this week?

 Who's hiring in Tipperary this week?
 See our exciting jobs round up from the Tipperary Star as advertised in our Recruitment pages of this week's paper.

-• Tipperary ETB invite applications for part time adult educators and part time further education tutors.
-See page 49 of this week's Tipperary Star for full details.
+• A number of construction roles are available in the Clare/ Limerick.
+Positions are available for an advanced scaffolder, general operative and welder/ spray painter.

-• The HSE is recruiting for a number of positions in Limerick, Clare and North Tipperary including a Director of Nursing (Band 4) and Director of Nursing (Band 5).
-Closing date Thursday 9, August.
-See page 49 for more information.
+• Tim Looby Accountants, based in Thurles, are currently recruiting for an experienced book keeper and payroll technician.
+See page 51 of this week's paper for full details on how to apply.

-• The HSE are inviting applications for the following post - Instructor (Level 2), Disability Service.
-Closing date August 9.
-See page 49 of this week's Tipperary Star for more information.
+• The HSE are recruiting a Gneral Practitioner in the Cahir area.
+Closing date Monday, August 20th.
+See this week's Tipperary Star for more.

-• H & F Cookers require a shop salesperson for counter and showroom sales based in Cashel and a factory worker for general factory work based in Ballinure.
-See page 49 for full details.
+• Hampers & Co are currently recruiting for roles beginning October 18th to December 20th.
+Good knowledge and experience in Excel and Word necessary.

 For more information and contact details about all of these positions, be sure to pick up this week’s edition of the Tipperary Star.
-See pages 48 and 49 of this week's paper for full details on all jobs available.
+See page 51 of this week's paper for full details on all jobs available.

 Leave your comment